T-odd Wigner Distributions in boost-invariant longitudinal position space and Spin-momentum correlation in proton: T-odd Wigner distributions in -space

 We investigate these functions numerically in the transverse momentum and transverse position space.
 The model results for Sivers function as a function of transverse impact parameter space are shown in Fig.\ref{fig_siv_btpt}.
 The upper row represents momentum space distribution with non-zero skewness $\xi=0.1$ at $\bfb=0.4~fm$ along $\hat{y}$ for both the flavors.
 While the lower row is for transverse impact parameter plane with skewness $\xi=0.1$ at $\bfp=0.3~GeV$ along $\hat{y}$.
-We notice polarity flip with the change in flavor in both the $\bfp$ and $\bfb$ planes which are at per our expectation of model results of positive and negative $F^o_{1,2}$ distributions under flavor change.
+We notice polarity flip with the change in flavor in both the $\bfp$ and $\bfb$ planes, which are at per our expectation of model results of positive and negative $F^o_{1,2}$ distributions under flavor change.
 For numerical calculation, we choose the transverse momentum transfer $\bfd$ is parallel to the transverse momentum to the quark $\bfp$.
 The circularly symmetric contour plots in $\bfp$-plane indicates insignificant contribution from the crossing terms containing $\bfp. \bfd$.
-While, transverse impact parameter plane $\bfb$-plane distribution is no longer circularly symmetric caused by the terms contain $\bfp.\bfd$ and shows an axial-symmetry.
+While the transverse impact parameter plane $\bfb$-plane distribution is no longer circularly symmetric, caused by the terms containing $\bfp.\bfd$ and shows an axial symmetry.
 We also noticed that, for both the plane, intensity of the Sivers WDs decreases for increasing skewness $\xi$.
-The model results for Boer-Mulders distribution shows similar pasterns-- $\bfp$-plane is circularly symmetric where as $\bfb$-plane is axially symmetric, as shown in Fig.\ref{fig_siv_btpt}.
-Note that, Sivers distributions is part of the Wigner distribution for unpolarised quark in a transversely polarised proton $\bar{\rho}^{i\nu}_{TU}(x, \xi, \bfb,\bfp)$, which shows an dipole structure in $\bfb$-plane caused by the transverse momentum cross-terms present in first part of Eq.\ref{RUTSiv_bt}.
-The axially symmetric Sivers distribution is considered as an enhancement in intensity preserving the di-polar structure in $\bfb$-plane.
-The intensity of the distributions are sensitive to the skewness given by this model may useful for phenomenological study of experimental measurements.
+The model results for the Boer-Mulders distribution show similar patterns-- $\bfp$-plane is circularly symmetric whereas $\bfb$-plane is axially symmetric, as shown in Fig.\ref{fig_siv_btpt}.
+Note that, Sivers distributions is part of the Wigner distribution for unpolarised quark in a transversely polarised proton $\bar{\rho}^{i\nu}_{TU}(x, \xi, \bfb,\bfp)$, which shows an dipole structure in $\bfb$-plane caused by the transverse momentum cross-terms present in first part of Eq.(\ref{RUTSiv_bt}).
+The axially symmetric Sivers distribution is considered as an enhancement in intensity, preserving the di-polar structure in $\bfb$-plane.
+The intensity of the distributions is sensitive to the skewness given by this model may be useful for phenomenological study of experimental measurements.